 Universal government assistance

-The child assistance payment is a form of financial assistance paid to all eligible families with one or more dependent children under the age of 18 living with them.
+The Family Allowance payment is a form of financial assistance paid to all eligible families with one or more dependent children under the age of 18 living with them.

 A streamlined procedure for newborns

-The amount of the child assistance payment varies from one family to another.
+The amount of the Family Allowance payment varies for each family.
 It is determined on the basis of the following factors: